Data security controls and the CISSP exam

 Data security controls are used to safeguard sensitive and important information or to have a countermeasure against its unauthorized use.
 These controls help to counteract, detect, minimize or avoid security risks to computer systems, data, or another information set.
 This further aids in reducing the risk of data loss or damage by deterring, slowing down or stopping any possible malicious attack on data assets.

-This is an important part of the CISSP exam and comprises Section 5 of Domain 2 (Asset Security).
+This is an important part of the CISSP exam and comprises Section 5 of CISSP domain 2: Asset security.

 Information systems security is commonly known as INFOSEC.
 It refers to the methodologies and processes involved with maintaining the confidentiality of information, making the information available, and guaranteeing its integrity.
 The security system also involves access controls that prevent entering and accessing any system by unauthorized personnel.